Tuition for 2020-21: $125 per month for 45 minute lessons

 There will be a one time $40 materials fee per student ($35 per student when more than one student in a family) for the year (September-September).
 This will be due with the first payment of the School Session.

-During the summer I require two monthly payments (8 weeks) in order to reserve a lesson time when school starts.
+During the summer I require two monthly payments (8 weeks) in order to reserve a lesson time when school resumes.
 Students taking more than the 8 required lessons will be charged per lesson.
-Theory Classes will count as one lesson.

 Statements will be sent home only for pre-purchased music or fees associated with a competition or an extra class.

 WHAT YOUR TUITION PAYS FOR

 You are paying for the teacher?s experience.
 However, lesson fees include much more than this.
 33-50% of the money coming in goes out for expenses.
 My goal is to keep your costs down by absorbing some of the lesson cost myself.

 Examples of these costs are: Recital expenses, purchases, repair and maintenance of equipment; professional membership fees and journals; teacher expenses incurred in competitions and festivals (postage, printing, travel); and continuing teacher training, conference registration fees, and related travel expenses.